eicrud/eicrud/docs/services/definition.md

+---
+description: Here's a detailed explanation of Eicrud's services, the main components of your Eicrud application.
+comments: true
+---

 Services are the main components of your Eicrud application.
 They host a CRUD entity as well as CMDs for non-crud operations.

 ## Generate a new service